Meet the “Warrior Mensch”

 For Rivera – and for Olga too — that force, I believe, is faith.

-Many elite older athletes profess deep faith—the subject came up again and again in my discussions with masters tracksters.
+Many elite purchase tramadol with mastercard older athletes profess deep faith—the subject came up again and again in my discussions with masters tracksters.
 Now, this is partly a generational story: most older North Americans were raised in a faith, which means if you’re without belief at Olga’s age you probably had to actively give it up at some point.
 But there are other ways in which the overlap between belief and high-level sports might not be coincidental.

 Athletes get better by pushing themselves to their “ultimate limits.”
 They emerge stronger than they would have been without that test, just as the repentant sinner is often said to be “closer to God” than the righteous soul who always stared straight ahead, and so never glimpsed the temptation that was shadowing him in his blind spot.
 Adaptation is a physiological fact, but it’s also a spiritual notion.